-A small tree with low branches and a trunk that often leans; easily recognized by its silvery leaves.
+Russian olive is a small tree with low branches and a trunk that often leans; easily recognized by its silvery leaves.

-Leaves simple, alternate, narrow, 2–3½ inches long, lacking teeth, tip somewhat pointed; upper surface dull gray-green, sometimes with silvery scales; lower surface covered with silvery white scales.
+Leaves are simple, alternate, narrow, 2–3½ inches long, lacking teeth, tip somewhat pointed; upper surface dull gray-green, sometimes with silvery scales; lower surface covered with silvery white scales.

 Flowers May–July, scattered on the branches in leaf axils, in clusters of 1–3 flowers; flowers small, up to ¼ inch long, silvery yellow, fragrant, petals absent.